altano/npm-packages/packages/astro-opengraph-image/README.md

 # astro-opengraph-image

-This is an [Astro middleware](https://docs.astro.build/guides/middleware/) that allows you to easily render Astro components to images.
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that lets you turn any Astro component (or framework component) into an Open Graph image for your Astro site.

+Unlike existing Astro integrations for Open Graph images, this one:

+- Doesn't require any out-of-band screenshotting.
+It's all Astro native, so to speak.
+- Can turn ANY component into an Open Graph image.
+You're in full control of the html/css.

 # Prerequisites

-- This middleware is for [Astro](https://astro.build).
+- This integration is for [Astro](https://astro.build).
-- Node.js: The [@resvg/resvg-wasm](https://www.npmjs.com/package/@resvg/resvg-wasm) module must be initialized in a runtime-specific manner.
-I have only added support for Node.js.
-Other runtimes such as [Deno](https://deno.land/) or [Bun](https://bun.sh/) can be trivially added with an adapter.
-Please feel free to submit a pull request.

 # Installation